Lambert's cosine law

 A surface which obeys Lambert's law is said to be Lambertian, and exhibits Lambertian reflectance.
-Such a surface has the same radiance/luminance when viewed from any angle.
-This means, for example, that to the human eye it has the same apparent brightness.
+Such a surface has a constant radiance/luminance, regardless of the angle from which it is observed; a single human eye perceives such a surface as having a constant brightness, regardless of the angle from which the eye observes the surface.
 It has the same radiance because, although the emitted power from a given area element is reduced by the cosine of the emission angle, the solid angle, subtended by surface visible to the viewer, is reduced by the very same amount.
 Because the ratio between power and solid angle is constant, radiance (power per unit solid angle per unit projected source area) stays the same.

 Lambertian scatterers and radiators

 When an area element is radiating as a result of being illuminated by an external source, the irradiance (energy or photons /time/area) landing on that area element will be proportional to the cosine of the angle between the illuminating source and the normal.
 A Lambertian scatterer will then scatter this light according to the same cosine law as a Lambertian emitter.
 This means that although the radiance of the surface depends on the angle from the normal to the illuminating source, it will not depend on the angle from the normal to the observer.
 For example, if the moon were a Lambertian scatterer, one would expect to see its scattered brightness appreciably diminish towards the terminator due to the increased angle at which sunlight hit the surface.
 The fact that it does not diminish illustrates that the moon is not a Lambertian scatterer, and in fact tends to scatter more light into the oblique angles than a Lambertian scatterer.

 The emission of a Lambertian radiator does not depend on the amount of incident radiation, but rather from radiation originating in the emitting body itself.
 For example, if the sun were a Lambertian radiator, one would expect to see a constant brightness across the entire solar disc.
 The fact that the sun exhibits limb darkening in the visible region illustrates that it is not a Lambertian radiator.
 A black body is an example of a Lambertian radiator.
+According to Tatum, "In discussing the properties of reflecting surfaces, one often distinguishes between two extreme cases.
+At the one hand is the perfectly diffusing lambertian surface; blotting paper is sometimes cited as a near lambertian example.
+The other extreme is the perfectly reflecting surface, or specular reflection (Latin speculum, a mirror), in which the angle of reflection equals the angle of incidence."